Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

 To set and unset callbacks to get notifications about recognition results, state changes, and errors:

 > **Note**
-> Set and unset all callbacks when the voice control state is `Initialized` (the states are defined in the [Tizen.Uix.VoiceControl.State](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.State.html) enumeration).
+> Set and unset all callbacks when the voice control state is `Initialized` (the states are defined in the [Tizen.Uix.VoiceControl.State](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.State.html) enumeration).

 -   Set the state change callback to be invoked when the voice control state changes:

-    ```
+    ```csharp
     /// Callback
     void VoiceControlStateChanged(object sender, StateChangedEventArgs e)
     {